gulfofmaine/standard_knowledge/README.md

 From `standard_knowledge_py`, `uv run pytest` will run tests.
 It will also pick up changes in Rust, both for the Python bindings and changes in the core library as well.
+`uv run python` will open a shell with the library rebuilt for interactive tinkering.

+### Utils

+- `utils/update_standards.py` - Run with `uv run --script utils/update_standards.py` to update the standard names and alias files from CF Conventions that are imported into the Rust library.